What is ASC 944? A Guide to Short-Term Contracts

 ASC 944 introduces specific and detailed disclosure requirements for short-duration contracts.
 These requirements can be complex and nuanced, leading to misinterpretations if not carefully navigated.
 The Actuarial Society of America cautions against relying solely on reference materials and emphasizes the importance of seeking expert guidance to ensure accurate interpretation and application of the regulations.

-Assessing Risk Transfer
+The Difficulty of Assessing Risk Transfer

 Accurately assessing risk transfer is crucial in determining the appropriate accounting treatment for short-duration contracts under ASC 944.
 As PwC notes, the standard emphasizes substance over form, requiring insurers to look beyond contractual language and analyze the underlying economic realities of the risk transfer.
 This assessment can be complex, demanding a thorough understanding of the contract terms, reinsurance arrangements, and associated risks.

-Best Practices for Complying with ASC 944
+Best Practices for ASC 944 Compliance

 Successfully navigating the intricacies of ASC 944 requires a proactive and strategic approach.
 Here are some best practices to help your insurance business maintain compliance: